 1. Social Media Makes It Easier to Make Friends

-It has never been easier to make friends.
-Just a few decades ago it was pretty tough to connect with people, unless you were the overly outgoing type able to make conversation with anyone at a party.
+One of the biggest positives of social media is that it has never been easier to make friends.
+Just a few decades ago it was pretty tough to connect with people, unless you were the overly outgoing type able to make conversation with anyone and everyone at a party.

 Social networking sites can help you make and keep friends.

 They generally do care, and will tell you so.
 They will listen to what you have to say, and help you deal with any problems you may be facing.
-If this isn’t the case then you may want to find new friends.
+If this isn’t the case, then you may want to find new friends.

 The point is that by all of us sharing our experiences, both good and bad, on social networking sites, we’re able to empathize with each other.
-A friend may have gone through a similar ordeal that you now are, and they will be able to help you get through it.
+A friend may have gone through a similar ordeal that you are currently going through, and they will be able to help you get through it.

 Social networking sites can act as a kind of group therapy session.

-Writing a tweet takes all of 20 seconds, and with cross-posting over other social networks switched on, that update reaches everyone you want it to reach (and probably more besides) in an instant.
+Writing a tweet takes all of 20 seconds, and with cross-posting to other social networks switched on, that update reaches everyone you want it to reach (and probably more besides) in an instant.

 Social networking sites allow you to live a life unhindered by small talk.

-It isn’t just your inner circle of close friends and even closer family members that social networking sites allow you to communicate with easily and effectively, either.
-They open the world up to you, making it a smaller place than it has ever been before.
+It isn’t just your inner circle of close friends and even closer family members that social networking sites allow you to communicate with easily and effectively.
+One of the good things about social media is its power to open the world up to you, making it a smaller place than it has ever been before.

 Social networking sites have made the world a smaller place.
-And then some.

-Social networking sites can help foster friendships and perhaps more besides.
+Social networking sites can help foster friendships and more.